haddadzineddine/TypeScript-Fundamentals-in-One-Place/README.md

 in `Dynamically-typed` languages (PHP, JavaScript, Python, ... ), the type of variable is determined at the run-time and can change later.

-`TypeScript` is a programming language build on top of `JavaScript` ( essentially JavaScript with static typing and some additional features ) , so basically you need to know about some JavaScript concepts such as :
+`TypeScript` is a programming language build on top of `JavaScript` ( essentially JavaScript with static typing and some additional features ) , so before we star make sure that you are familiar with this concepts in javascript:

 - Variables
 - Arrays